 - And celeb writing.

 This freelance writing website is one of the older on this list.
 It’s been in existence since 1997!
-What I love about the Freelance Writing job board is that it has advanced search and navigation options that make it easy to look for jobs that are in your niche.
+What I love about the Freelance Writing job board is that it has advanced search and navigation options that make it easy to look for jobs in your niche.
 After a cursory search, we found jobs for copywriters, movie and TV freelancers and e-commerce writers.

-What makes this job board different compared to others is that it contains jobs that are on other listing sites like Indeed and LinkedIn.
+What makes this job board different from others is that it contains jobs on other listing sites like Indeed and LinkedIn.
 However, if you don’t feel like going to other sites to apply for jobs, you can choose to filter out listings that aren’t on Freelance Writing.